-As parents and supporters, a typical first reaction is to reassure your teenagers, to praise them, offer positive affirmations, and to try to help them eliminate these limiting beliefs.
+As parents and supporters, a typical first reaction may be to reassure your teenagers, to praise them, offer positive affirmations, and to try to help them undo or unlearn these beliefs.

 Ten minutes later, though, you might experience a limiting belief of your own.
 You might look at your neighbor and think “They are so together, and I’m such a mess!” or your friend and think “Ugh, I’ll never be able to keep up with them.”